lnicolus/lnicolus/README.md

 👋 Hi, I’m Lucas Nicolussi, I´m a laywer and developer currently in Argentina giving a broad change to my career

-👀 I’m interested in freelance jobs to complement my experience, moreover, im looking forward to learn other technologies!
+👀 I’m interested in freelance jobs to complement my experience, moreover, im looking forward to learn other languages and technologies!

 🌱 I’m currently learning fullstack development, and currently giving my last step to front-end at CoderHouse.
-I work with HTML5, CSS, Sass, NodeJs, and Im currently studying Javascript.
+I work with HTML5, CSS, Sass, NodeJs, Javascript, Jquery, AJAX and Im currently studying React.

-💞️ I’m looking to collaborate on nonprofit projects where I can make a difference for society
+💞️ I’m looking to collaborate on nonprofit projects where I can make a positive difference for society.

 📫 How to reach me lnicolus86@gmail.com